Chapter 4:

 The Gaufhorn was the soul of any dwarven celebration.
 It was an instrument with a rumbling, chesty voice meant to resemble the call of a warhorn, but with a subtle, airy undertone that whispered along its music.
 Most of the people we knew were dwarves, as there were more such dwarves than anybody about Tinborough.

-There were only half a dozen fairy families about the city, and they all sat near the high table at the morning’s first picnic; there were two to be named and a handful of others that people made on their own.
+There were only a half dozen fairy families about the city, and they all sat near the high table at the morning’s first picnic; there were two to be named and a handful of others that people made on their own.
 The first morning picnic was always the most important, and people always brought their own food, so there was nothing unexpected about it all.
 That was all in Chestnut Green, a meadowy park near the base of Mount Addor.

 The goblins had taken a large swath of the lawn for themselves, where they’d erected wooden pikes in the ground, and stuck on them large chunks of mutton and pheasant.
-Bit by bit, they’d tear off some of the meat throughout the day and hold it over the fire in their own claws until it was cooked.
+Bit by bit, they’d tear off some of the meat throughout the day, and hold it over the fire in their own claws until it was cooked.
 Any goblin would have said that the juices of the raw meat sticking to their hands only improved the taste.

-A group of catfolk took their leave to the Gale Paris, not two miles south of Chestnut Green, where they took to hunting little mammals that they happily carried back not three hours later.
+A group of catfolk took their leave to the Gale Parks not two miles south of Chestnut Green, where they took to hunting little mammals that they happily carried back not three hours later.
 And, on their return with their tails swishing behind them, they hummed an old marching tune from their many wars against the catgirl clans.
 Any of them would be very firm that catfolk and catgirls, who looked all around the same, were quite totally different.

 The official bounds of the celebration ran along the perimeter of Chestnut Green which was now surrounded in scarecrows, for fairies found birds quite dangerous and twice as frightening.
 Even the scarecrows were redundant beside the grand totem poles the old dwarves had erected in the center of Chestnut Green, once markers of the edges of their lands around Mount Addor, now an attraction in the middle of an ever-growing city.
 Each etched dwarven head in the totems was made of a different sort of material, and they always had the most gleaming starglass at the very top.